 There is no wage base limit for Medicare taxes, so all covered wages are subject to them.
 Organizations use Form 941 or Form 944 (if eligible) to report quarterly federal income taxes, Social Security, and Medicare taxes.

-If the employee of an exempt organization earned less than $100, they are not required to pay Social Security and Medicare taxes.
-Meals, lodging, clothing, services, and wages paid in cash are typically subject to Social Security and Medicare taxes.
+If an employee of an exempt organization earns less than $100, they are not required to pay Social Security and Medicare taxes.
+Meals, lodging, clothing, services, and wages paid in cash are typically subject to these taxes.

 Do Nonprofits Pay FUTA Taxes?

 Are nonprofits exempt from FUTA taxes?
-The answer is no. An organization that is not classified as a 501(c)(3) must pay FUTA taxes and report them annually on Form 940, Employer’s Quarterly Federal Tax.
+The answer is no. An organization not classified as a 501(c)(3) must pay FUTA taxes and report them annually on Form 940, Employer’s Quarterly Federal Tax.

 FUTA taxes must be filed and paid separately solely by the employer, not the employees.
 Employees also do not have FUTA taxes withheld from their paychecks by their employers.
 To see the current FUTA rate and credit reductions by state, visit APS’ FUTA Credit Reductions page.

 A 501(c)(3) organization exempt from income tax is also exempt from FUTA.
-This exemption cannot be waived, according to the IRS.
+According to the IRS, this exemption cannot be waived.
 This exemption means that 501(c)(3) nonprofits do not have to file Form 940.
 However, the IRS must classify a non-profit organization as a 501(c)(3) to be exempt from paying FUTA taxes.

 Guidelines for Paying State Unemployment Insurance (SUI) Taxes for Nonprofits

-Because SUI taxes vary by state, it’s essential to know where to find a state’s tax requirements.
-Go to your state’s government website to see your SUI and SUTA tax rates or visit APS’ SUTA Wage Bases page to find your state’s wage base.
+Because SUI taxes vary by state, knowing where to find a state’s tax requirements is essential.
+Go to your state’s government website to see your SUI and SUTA tax rates, or visit APS’ SUTA Wage Bases page to find your state’s wage base.

 Yes and no. Section 3309a of the FUTA states that 501(c)(3) organizations have two options when paying SUI taxes:

-2. They can “opt-out” of SUI and pay dollar-for-dollar annually to reimburse the state for paid unemployment benefits.
+- They can opt out of SUI and pay dollar-for-dollar annually to reimburse the state for paid unemployment benefits.

-501(c)(3) nonprofits that elect to opt out of SUI taxes save, on average,30 to 60 percent of what they were paying in SUI taxes.
+501(c)(3) nonprofits who elect to opt out of SUI taxes save on average 30 to 60 percent of what they were paying in SUI taxes.
 However, these nonprofits should have a plan to pay for possible future unemployment claims to limit claim liability.
 They assume the responsibility for unfunded employment benefit charges payable to former employees at the state’s discretion.

-Work with a Payroll Provider that Understands Nonprofits
+Work With a Payroll Provider That Understands Nonprofit Taxes

 Our experienced payroll tax compliance staff has extensive knowledge of nonprofit organization taxes.
 We used a defined process for the daily management of nonprofit tax funds to ensure accurate payroll tax filings and payments.
 Our unified payroll solution and tax compliance experts can help you manage your nonprofit’s payroll taxes in the following ways:

-Furthermore, we are always here to help and answer any questions you may have along the way.
-Contact us today or call us at 855.511.0084 to learn more about how we can help make payroll taxes easier for your nonprofit.
+Furthermore, we are always here to help and answer any questions you may have.
+Contact us today or at 855.945.7921 to learn how we can help make payroll taxes easier for your nonprofit.